Yorgos Lanthimos

 Lanthimos started his career in experimental theatre before making his directorial film debut with the sex comedy My Best Friend (2001).
 He rose to prominence directing the psychological drama film Dogtooth (2009), which won the Un Certain Regard prize at the Cannes Film Festival and was nominated for the Academy Award for Best Foreign Language Film.
-Lanthimos transitioned to making English-language films with the black comedy The Lobster (2015), which earned him a nomination for the Academy Award for Best Original Screenplay, and the psychological thriller The Killing of a Sacred Deer (2017).
+Lanthimos transitioned to making English-language films with the black comedy The Lobster (2015), which earned him a nomination for the Academy Award for Best Original Screenplay, and the psychological horror film The Killing of a Sacred Deer (2017).

-Lanthimos collaborated with actress Emma Stone in the period black comedies The Favourite (2018) and Poor Things (2023), and satirical black comedies Kinds of Kindness (2024) and Bugonia (2025).
+Lanthimos is a frequent collaborator of actress Emma Stone, including the films The Favourite (2018), Poor Things (2023), Kinds of Kindness (2024) and Bugonia (2025).
 He received nominations for the Academy Award for Best Director and Best Picture for The Favourite and Poor Things, in addition to winning the Golden Lion for the latter.

 Early life

 Lanthimos was born in the Pagrati neighbourhood of Athens on 23 September 1973, the son of shop owner Eirini and basketball player Antonis Lanthimos.
 His father played for Pagrati BC and the Greek national basketball team, later serving as a basketball instructor at the Moraitis School.
 Lanthimos was primarily raised by his mother.

 After completing his education at the Moraitis School, he studied business administration.
-He also followed his father into playing basketball for Pagrati BC.
-His basketball career was cut short by injury and he subsequently decided to study film and television directing at the Hellenic Cinema and Television School Stavrakos in Athens.
+He also followed his father into playing basketball for Pagrati BC, before eventually quitting playing.